raspberrypilearning/321-make-mentor-guide/en/step_4.md

 --- /task ---

 There are several types of task including:
-+ **Choose:** &mdash; creators are encouraged to add personalisation to their projects.
++ **Choose:** Creators are encouraged to add personalisation to their projects.
 We view choice as important even in step-by-step Explore projects and offer choice throughout these projects.
-+ **Test:** &mdash; creators run their project to see the outcome.
++ **Test:** Creators run their project to see the outcome.
 Creators are encouraged to test regularly as they develop their project a bit at a time.
-+ **Save:** &mdash; a reminder to creators to save their projects where applicable.
++ **Save:** A reminder to creators to save their projects where applicable.
 These tasks include guidance on how to save as well as acting as a reminder to save.
-+ **Debug:** &mdash; contains hints, tips, and instructions to help creators solve common problems they find.
++ **Debug:** Contains hints, tips, and instructions to help creators solve common problems they find.
 Creators are also encouraged to celebrate bugs not listed by sharing them via the 'Send feedback' button.

 ### Try it tasks